 Deloading to recover from overtraining

-Here are my recommendations when someone is on the brink of disaster:
+Recommendations for someone on the brink of disaster:

-1. Stop hard training for one week.
+- Stop hard training for one week.
 This will allow you to restore an optimal hormonal milieu, get rid of the chronic inflammation, replenish neurotransmitter levels, and restore glycogen stores.
-Sure it might make the nervous system more sluggish, but in your case the priority is to get your body back to normal fast, not to peak.
+Sure, it might make the nervous system more sluggish, but in your case the priority is to get your body back to normal fast, not to peak.

-2. "Overdose" on Plazma™ and use several Mag-10® pulses every day.
+- "Overdose" on Plazma™ and use several Mag-10® pulses every day.
 Protein pulsing has an anabolic effect, and it's not simply due to having more protein available.
 Rapidly going from low to very high blood amino acid levels stimulates protein synthesis, so during a period of detraining, you can maximize your chances of maintaining your muscle mass by using protein pulses.
-In cases of severe chronic fatigue, I prescribe 5 or 6 pulses during the day, but most importantly one first thing in the morning, one right before bed (ideally with the last solid meal being about 2 hours prior), and another pulse in the middle of the night if the person wakes up to pee.
+In cases of severe chronic fatigue, have 5 or 6 pulses during the day, but most importantly one first thing in the morning, one right before bed (ideally with the last solid meal being about 2 hours prior), and another pulse in the middle of the night if you wake up to pee.
 The more fasted you are when you take the pulse in, the more pronounced the effect.

-3. You also need to take care of the nervous system.
+- You also need to take care of the nervous system.
 For that reason Brain Candy® is a great tool.
 Use the caffeine-free version, though.
 Most people, while in a state of chronic fatigue, tend to use a lot of stimulants to get through the day.
 Not good.
 The over-reliance on stimulants can increase cortisol levels and slow down the recovery process.

 2. A Short and Planned Break

-1. Unless you're tied to a hospital bed, you won't lose any muscle mass if you take a week off from training.
-What happens is that you'll feel smaller and more flat.
-It's not because you're losing muscle mass but because your muscle tone is decreasing slightly due to the nervous system being a bit less "turned on."
+- Unless you're tied to a hospital bed, you won't lose any muscle mass if you take a week off from training.
+You'll feel smaller and more flat.
+But it's not because you're losing muscle mass.
+It's because your muscle tone is decreasing slightly due to the nervous system being a bit less "turned on."
 You also get rid of chronic inflammation in the tendons and muscles, both of which make the muscles look swollen, larger, and tighter.
-If the muscles feel "looser" and less swollen, it's easy to make the mistake of believing that they're smaller... but they aren't.
+If the muscles feel "looser" and less swollen, it's easy to make the mistake of believing that they're smaller, but they aren't.

-2. You might lose a small amount of muscle mass if you're away from training for two weeks, but from my experience, it's not enough to make a big difference.
-That lost muscle (not even a pound really) is quickly regained when you get back to training.
+- You might lose a small amount of muscle mass if you're away from training for two weeks, but it's not enough to make a big difference.
+Any lost muscle is quickly regained when you get back to training.
 My client who went away for 3 weeks looked a little bit "deflated" when he came back, but after one full week of training he looked like he did before the trip.

-3. When it comes to strength, losses can be a bit more rapid, but it's simply because you lose some neural efficiency.
+- When it comes to strength, losses can be a bit more rapid, but it's simply because you lose some neural efficiency.
 If you take two weeks off, you might lose a significant amount of neural efficiency so your strength might decrease a bit (5% or so, 10% for some).
-I wouldn't panic about that because it'll come back to its previous levels within 2 weeks of resuming training.
+Don't panic about that because it'll come back to its previous levels within 2 weeks of resuming training.

 3. An Unplanned Layoff